-Take $C$ to b the maximum length of a defining relator in $\mathcal{P}$.
+Take $C$ to be the maximum length of a defining relator in $\mathcal{P}$.
 Then there is an injective path through $\Delta^{(1)}$ from $\ast_0$ to $\ast_1$ that follows portions of $u$ and portions of the boundary circuits of the at most $|u|$ 2-cells $C_i$, such that the word $v'$ along this path satisfies the required conditions.
 (This path is shown in blue in Figure~\ref{fig:vertical}.) \end{proof}

 Our final lemma is illustrated by Figures~\ref{fig:t-corridors on boundary} and \ref{fig:corridors_on_boundary_detail}.
 (The path $\rho$ is in the graph dual to $\Delta^{(1)}$.)
-In short, it says, in the notation of Figure~\ref{fig:t-corridors on boundary}, that the diagram cannot flare out towards $v$.
-Its application in Lemma~\ref{lem: Layout lemma}\eqref{lem part:no sinks} will be that certain regions can be sliced off a reduced diagram without much increasing the length of that diagram's boundary.
+In short, it says, in the notation of Figure~\ref{fig:t-corridors on boundary}, that the diagram cannot flare out exponentially towards $v$.
+Its application in Lemma~\ref{lem: Layout lemma}\eqref{lem part:no sinks} will be that certain regions can be sliced off a reduced diagram with the resulting diagram only longer by at most a constant factor.
 Thereby we will simplify diagrams that demonstrate distortion.

 \begin{lemma} \textup{\textbf{(The lengths of compound-tracks between points on the boundary)}} There exists a constant $C \geq 1$ with the following property.
 Suppose a region $R$ in a reduced diagram $\Delta$ is bounded by a portion $\mu$ of $\partial \Delta$ and a compound track $\rho$ that is a concatenation of $a$-subtracks, inward-oriented $b$-subtracks, and $t$-subtracks.
 Let $D$ be the minimal subdiagram of $\Delta$ containing $R$.
 (That is, $D$ is the union of $R$ and the generalized corridor $\mathcal{C}$ through which $\rho$ passes.)
 So $D$ is a van~Kampen diagram for $v {u}^{-1}$ for some words $v$ and ${u}$ such that $v$ is read around $\partial \Delta$ starting and ending with the edges where $\mu$ and $\rho$ meet.
 Suppose either \begin{enumerate} \item the $a$-subtracks in $\rho$ are oriented into $R$, or \item $D$ contains no $y$-edges. \end{enumerate} Then $|{u}|$ and the number of edges $| \rho|$ of $\Delta$ that $\rho$ crosses are both at most $C |v|$. \end{lemma}